This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 For classics, make vanilla bean ice cream or creamy chocolate ice cream.

-Branch out with strawberry pretzel ice cream, based on the classic strawberry pretzel pie.
+Branch out with strawberry pretzel ice cream, based on the classic strawberry pretzel pie.ย Give roasted green tea a try in hojicha ice cream.

 Or, embrace cold-season flavors with peppermint ice cream or spiced cranberry ice cream!